psychemedia/storytelling-notes/gwion-bach.md

 Gwythno was altogether a reasonably good sort of person, and a poet of some note.
 His people were somewhat proud of him on the latter score, and very fond of him on the former; for even the tenth part of those homely virtues, that decorate the memories of " husbands kind and fathers dear" in every churchyard, are matters of plebeian admiration in the persons of royalty ; and every tangible point in every such virtue so located, becomes a convenient peg for the suspension of love and loyalty.
 While, therefore, they were unanimous in consigning the soul of Seithenyn to a place that no well-bred divine will name to a polite congregation, they overflowed, in the abundance of their own griefs, with a portion of sympathy for Gwythno, and saluted him, as he issued forth on his balcony, with a hearty Duw cadw y Brenin, or God save the King, which he returned with a benevolent wave of the hand; but they followed it up by an intense vociferation for food and lodging, which he received with a pitiful shake of the head.

 Teithrin ap Tathral is despatched to the court of Uther Pendragon, to solicit such relief as his majesty might be pleased to offer to a king in distress; while Gwythno sits all day on the rocks, with his harp between his knees, watching the rolling of ocean over the locality of his past dominions, and pouring forth his soul in pathetic song on the change of his own condition, and the mutability of human things.
-The following is an extract from one of those poems, which have been preserved by tradition :
+The following is an extract from one of those poems, which have been preserved by tradition:

 THE SONG OF GWYTHNO ON THE INUNDATION OF THE SEA OVER THE PLAIN OF GWAELOD.
 GWYDDNAU EI CANT

 PAN DDOAI Y MOR DROS CANTREV Y GWAELLAWD.

 Stand forth, Seithenyn: winds are high:
-Look down beneath the lowering sky ;
+Look down beneath the lowering sky;
 Look from the rock ; what meets thy sight
 Nought but the breakers rolling white.

 Stand forth, Seithenyn: winds are still:
 Look from the rock and heathy hill
-For Gwythno’s realin : what meets thy view
+For Gwythno’s realin: what meets thy view
 Nought but the ocean's desert blue.

 Curst be the treacherous mound, that gave